List of Billboard Hot 100 top-ten singles in 1984

 This is a list of singles that have peaked in the Top 10 of the Billboard Hot 100 during 1984.

+A total of 99 singles hit the top-ten, including 20 number one songs and 7 number-two peaked songs.

 Lionel Richie scored five top ten hits during the year with "All Night Long (All Night)", "Running with the Night", "Hello", "Stuck on You", and "Penny Lover", the most among all other artists.